dotswg/dots-architecture/draft-mortensen-dots-architecture.md

                      .               +-----------+   .
                      .                               .
                      . . . . . . . . . . . . . . . . .
-                     example.org entity
+                     example.org domain
 ~~~~~
 {: #fig-recursive-signaling title="Recursive Signaling"}

 In {{fig-recursive-signaling}} above, client Cc signals a request for mitigation
 across inter-domain signaling session A to the DOTS server Sn belonging to the
-example.net entity.
+example.net domain.
 DOTS server Sn enables mitigation on mitigator Mn.
 DOTS
 server Sn is logically back-to-back with DOTS client Cn, which has pre-existing
 inter-domain signaling session B with the DOTS server So belonging to the
-example.org entity.
+example.org domain.
 At any point, DOTS server Sn MAY recurse an on-going
 mitigation request through DOTS client Cn to DOTS server So, in the expectation
 that mitigator Mo will be activated to aid in the defense of the attack target.

 Recursive signaling is opaque to the DOTS client.
 To maximize mitigation
-visibility to the DOTS client, however, the recursing entity SHOULD provide
+visibility to the DOTS client, however, the recursing domain SHOULD provide
 recursed mitigation feedback in signals reporting on mitigation status to the
 DOTS client.
-For example, the recursing entity's mitigator should incorporate
+For example, the recursing domain's mitigator should incorporate
 into mitigation status messages available metrics such as dropped packet or byte
 counts from the recursed mitigation.